Mothigowtham/HackerNews/README.md

 # HackerNews
 Comparing Ask HN and Show HN posts from HackerNews site.
-This is guided analysis from the Data Analysis course by Dataquest.

 ##Hacker News Posts Analysis
 In this project, I compared two types of posts (Ask HN and Show HN) from a popular site known as Hacker News for technology related stories.